DRYING LUMBER: How to Prepare Wood Properly for Furniture Projects

 VIDEO: Really Cheap Project Wood

-Even many experience woodworkers are surprised to learn how well construction-grade lumber works for fine woodworking projects.
-Watch below for a video tour.
+Even many experienced woodworkers are surprised to learn how well construction-grade lumber works for fine woodworking projects.